 Remi Barbier, the Company's founder, has served as President, Chief Executive Officer and Chairman of the Board of Directors since the Company's inception in 1998.
-Prior to that time, Mr. Barbier helped in the growth or founding of: Exelixis Inc., a functional genomics company, ArQule, a chemistry company, and EnzyMed (now owned by Albany Molecular Research), a chemistry company.
-Mr. Barbier served as Chief Operating Officer of Exelixis from January 1996 to May 1998.
+Prior to that time, Mr. Barbier helped in the growth or founding of: Exelixis Inc., a functional genomics company, ArQule, Inc., a chemistry company, and EnzyMed (now owned by Albany Molecular Research), Inc., a chemistry company.
+Mr. Barbier served as Chief Operating Officer of Exelixis, Inc. from January 1996 to May 1998.
 Mr. Barbier was Vice President of Corporate Development and Clinical Project Manager of Xoma Corporation, a biotechnology company, from October 1993 to December 1995.
-Mr. Barbier is a director of Poetic Genetics, Inc. and an advisor to Mendel Biotechnology, Inc. Mr. Barbier received his B.A. from Oberlin College and his M.B.A. from the University of Chicago.
+Mr. Barbier is a trustee of Carnegie Institution of Washington, a director of Poetic Genetics, Inc. and an advisor to Mendel Biotechnology, Inc. Mr. Barbier received his B.A. from Oberlin College and his M.B.A. from the University of Chicago.